 This Cevert comes with a leather strap, NATO strap, Pelican travel case, and springbar tool.

-DIAL: Brilliant original dark blue dial, and the lume is exceptional.
+DIAL: Brilliant original dark blue dial, with exceptional lume.
 Original hour, minute, and red chronograph hands.
 Day/date at 3 o’clock position works nicely.
 Original inner tachymeter ring rotates smoothly as designed.

-CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case in pre-loved condition, with good, sharp caselines - no scratches.
-Original red and blue “Pepsi” bezel insert in great condition, which is not often seen.
+CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case, with good, sharp caselines - no scratches.
+Original red and blue “Pepsi” bezel insert is faded, with several small indentations.

-BAND: The blue Cevert comes with a dark brown leather rally strap, with cream accent stitching and stainless steel hardware.
-This 6139 also comes with a red, white, and blue NATO strap, also with stainless steel hardware.
+BAND: The blue Cevert comes with a dark blue leather strap, with cream accent stitching and stainless steel hardware.
+This 6139 also comes with a dark blue and red NATO strap, also with stainless steel hardware.

 CROWN: Recessed original unsigned stainless steel crown.